 You asked me again why I won’t let you use social media.
 And, once again, I didn’t do an excellent job of explaining my reasoning.

-Let me start by saying that, honey, I know it stinks to feel like you’re the only one who can’t do something.
+I know it stinks to feel like you’re the only one who can’t do something.
 It doesn’t seem fair.
 And, you are a kind, responsible, awesome kid.
 If anyone deserves to have an extra privilege, it’s you.
 But, I’m not saying no to deny you a privilege.
-I’m saying no because I really think it’s best for you.
+I’m saying no because I really think it’s best for you…

 As you know, I was on social media for years, and I eventually realized it wasn’t good for me.
 I know we’re different people, so maybe you’ll have a different experience.
 But I’m also 30 years older than you, and even with all that extra knowledge and strength I’ve accumulated in those 30 years, social media was still hard on me.